 You don’t need to sell your own products or services either.
 For example, you might have a podcast about beer making or tasting, then use your website to promote the tools that you use.
 Basically, you can use affiliate marketing on your site to focus on products that relate to your topic.
 You can even run ads on the site if you want.

 This style also has a marketing advantage.
 It’s often easier to promote a website and get traffic to it than it is to get a podcast noticed.
 As such, your website can become a way to get people interested in your podcast.
+There are also various plugins that make it easy to get a podcast on your website.

 Ask for Donations